sailorjacob/sailorjacob.github.io/README.md

 ## About Me

 - **Creative Technologist**: I love learning and building the future.
-- **AI Enthusiast**: Using tools like Midjourney, Udio, and Cursor for innovative projects.
+- **AI Enthusiast**: Loving tools like Midjourney, Udio, and Cursor.
 - **Entrepreneur**: Building be-loved.app to modernize non-emergency medical transportation.
-- **Storyteller**: From Vine stop-motion animations to AI-generated music videos.
+- **Storyteller**: From Vine stop-motion animations to this AI-generated music video.

 ## Field